PakeMPC/DamageStatistic-Rewards/README.md

   "Top2Percent": 30, // reward percentage that the top 2 will get
   "Top1Percent": 60, // reward percentage that the top 1 will get
   "MaxDamagePercent": 80, // maximum damage percentage.
-If a player deals more than 80%, rewards are canceled "PlayerLanguages": {} // language each player has set for the mod }
+If a player deals more than 80%, rewards are canceled "DefaultLanguage": "en", //default plugin language "PlayerLanguages": {} // language each player has set for the plugin }
 ```